SEAT Arona SUV review

 SEAT never made an SUV until 2017, when two came along in the same year.
 The first was the Volkswagen Tiguan-rivalling SEAT Ateca and the second is the Arona, a smaller car that directly rivals the Volkswagen T-Cross – the two being closely related under the surface.

 These models give the VW Group (of which SEAT is part) far more presence in the compact SUV class, which is becoming increasingly crowded.
-The Arona has to compete against the Citroen C3 Aircross, Renault Captur, Peugeot 2008, Nissan Juke, Mazda CX-3, Ford Puma and Skoda Kamiq, as well as the Kia Stonic and Hyundai Kona.
+The Arona has to compete against the Citroen C3 Aircross, Renault Captur, Peugeot 2008, Nissan Juke, Mazda CX-30, Ford Puma and Skoda Kamiq, as well as the Kia Stonic and Hyundai Kona.

 The Arona gets off to a confident start thanks to its styling, which was updated in mid-2021.
 It's certainly the sportiest of the three VW Group crossovers to look at and isn't bulky enough to seem intimidating if you're moving into one from a regular supermini.
 The makeover did give the Arona a slightly more off-road attitude, however, thanks to round fog lights in the front bumper and silver skid-plate trim.
+The top-spec Xcellence became Xperience and gained a more rugged look.

 The SEAT Arona and Ibiza both use the VW Group's MQB platform, which you'll also find underpinning the latest Volkswagen Polo.
 This makes the Arona very car-like to drive, with a marginally elevated driving position but none of the SUV shortcomings of bulk or instability.